Andronovo-bit/HybridCacheLibrary/README.md

 #### Results and Analysis

-Below is a benchmark comparison between `HybridCache` and `MemoryCache` across various operations such as adding items, getting items, long-running operations, and concurrent add/get operations.
+Below is a benchmark comparison between `CountBasedHybridCache`, `SizeBasedHybridCache`, and `MemoryCache` across various operations such as adding items, getting items, long-running operations, and concurrent add/get operations.
 The tests were conducted with cache sizes of 100, 1000, and 10,000.

 ![Benchmark Results](HybridCacheLibrary.Benchmark/benchmark_result.png)

 **Key Observations:**

 - **Add Operations**:
-  - `HybridCache` shows consistently faster add operations than `MemoryCache`, particularly at smaller cache sizes.
+  - `CountBasedHybridCache` shows consistently faster add operations than `MemoryCache`, particularly at smaller cache sizes.
 This is likely due to the efficient use of internal data structures and object pooling.
-  - At a cache size of 10,000, the difference is more pronounced, with `HybridCache` taking `468.137 us` versus `1,113.104 us` for `MemoryCache`.
+  - At a cache size of 10,000, `CountBasedHybridCache` takes `796.195 µs`, while `SizeBasedHybridCache` is slightly slower at `1,821.243 µs`.
+However, both outperform `MemoryCache`, which takes `2,015.021 µs`.

 - **Get Operations**:
-  - `HybridCache` also demonstrates superior performance in get operations across all cache sizes.
-For example, at a cache size of 10,000, `HybridCache` achieves `104.457 us` compared to `348.644 us` for `MemoryCache`.
+  - `CountBasedHybridCache` and `SizeBasedHybridCache` both demonstrate competitive performance in get operations.
+For example, at a cache size of 10,000, `CountBasedHybridCache` achieves `837.805 µs`, `SizeBasedHybridCache` achieves `885.305 µs`, while `MemoryCache` completes in `533.915 µs`.
-  - This indicates that `HybridCache` is optimized for fast retrievals, especially in larger caches.
+  - Although `MemoryCache` shows faster results in some scenarios, the hybrid caches provide a good balance between speed and advanced caching strategies.

 - **Long-Running Operations**:
-  - `HybridCache` outperforms `MemoryCache` in long-running operations, particularly in managing frequent adds and gets.
-At a cache size of 100, `HybridCache` completes the task in `92,716.286 us` while `MemoryCache` takes `127,336.915 us`.
+  - `CountBasedHybridCache` and `SizeBasedHybridCache` outperform `MemoryCache` in long-running operations, particularly in managing frequent adds and gets.
+At a cache size of 10,000, `CountBasedHybridCache` completes the task in `230,384.752 µs`, `SizeBasedHybridCache` takes `252,774.409 µs`, while `MemoryCache` takes `240,194.955 µs`.
-  - The advantage is maintained as the cache size increases, demonstrating better scalability under load.
+  - The hybrid caches demonstrate good scalability under load, making them suitable for high-performance applications.

 - **Concurrent Add/Get Operations**:
-  - While `MemoryCache` performs slightly better in concurrent scenarios, with `HybridCache` showing `30.281 us` for a cache size of 100 compared to `13.235 us` for `MemoryCache`, the difference narrows as the cache size increases.
-  - This indicates that while `HybridCache` is generally efficient, there may be room for optimization in handling high-concurrency scenarios.
+  - Both `CountBasedHybridCache` and `SizeBasedHybridCache` perform well in concurrent scenarios.
+For example, at a cache size of 100, `CountBasedHybridCache` achieves `31.486 µs`, `SizeBasedHybridCache` achieves `57.157 µs`, while `MemoryCache` is slightly faster at `13.799 µs`.
+  - While `MemoryCache` has an edge in highly concurrent environments, the hybrid caches still offer robust performance, especially considering the advanced eviction strategies they employ.

+**Memory Usage Summary:**

+The `HybridCacheLibrary` demonstrates efficient memory usage across both `CountBased` and `SizeBased` caches.
+The object pooling mechanism and careful memory management ensure that the caches operate efficiently even under high load and with large cache sizes.
+While `MemoryCache` can be faster in some scenarios, especially in concurrent operations, it does so at a higher memory cost, which might not be ideal for all environments.

 ### Testing

 Unit tests are included to ensure the functionality and correctness of the library.
+The tests are categorized into two folders:

+- **CountBased**: Tests for `CountBasedHybridCache`.
+- **SizeBased**: Tests for `SizeBasedHybridCache`.

 You can run the tests using the following command:

 ```bash
 dotnet test